John-McPherson/advanced-front-end-portfolio-project-front-end/README.md

 ### Packages and frameworks
 * React - the site was built using the react framework.
+This allowed me to keep the code modular, and will make maintence and future updates to the codebase easier.
+As well as helping with scalability, it also allows me to create [reusable components](#Components) to speed up the development process.
 * Bootstrap4 - the site relies on the bootstrap libariy to quickly write and style html.
+Bootstrap's comprehensive templates helped me quickly write styled html and allowed me to focus on functionality.
+Bootstraps grid system also allowed me to make the site responsive without having to write a lot of media queries.
-* Axios - was used to fetch and post data from and to the makeComics-api
+* Axios - was used to make secure network requests to the makeComics-api.
+I chose Axios over fetch api because of it's comprehensive browser supprt.

 ### Version Control